zeux/zeux.github.io/about.md

 ## Biography

-Arseny Kapoulkine has worked on game technology for the past decade, helping ship many titles on PS3 including several FIFA games.
-Having worked on rendering, physics simulation, language runtimes and many other areas, he is still discovering exciting problems in game development that require low-level thinking.
-After embracing the power of creation en masse, he joined [Roblox](https://corp.roblox.com/) in 2012 and has been working on the in-house engine ever since, helping young game developers achieve their dreams.
+Arseny Kapoulkine has worked on game technology for the past decade.
+Having worked on rendering, physics simulation, language runtimes, multithreading and many other areas, he is still discovering exciting problems in game development that require low-level thinking.
+After helping ship many titles on PS3 including several FIFA games, he joined [Roblox](https://corp.roblox.com/) in 2012 and has been working on the in-house engine ever since, helping young game developers achieve their dreams.

 ## Contacts
 You can reach me by e-mail at `arseny.kapoulkine@gmail.com` or on Twitter [@zeuxcg](https://twitter.com/zeuxcg).